opendocsg/slw-judgments-backfill/2008_SGHC_191/report.md

 14     There are material differences between the Civil Law Act of Singapore and that of Malaysia where liability and damages are concerned.
 Given such divergence between the two sets of law, there will be savings in time and costs where a Malaysian court applies the law of its own jurisdiction.

 15     Although the plaintiff will be calling a number of witnesses located in Singapore, the location of witnesses is only one of the factors that ought to be taken into consideration.
-V K Rajah J (as he then was) in _Peters Roger May v Pinder Lillian Gek Lian_ [2006] 2 SLR 381 (“ _Peters Roger_ ”) has observed at [26]:
+V K Rajah J (as he then was) in _Peters Roger May v Pinder Lillian Gek Lian_ <span class="citation">[2006] 2 SLR 381</span> (“ _Peters Roger_ ”) has observed at [26]:

  The easy and ready availability of video link nowadays warrants an altogether different, more measured and pragmatic re-assessment of the need for the physical presence of foreign witnesses in stay proceedings.
 Geographical proximity and physical convenience are no longer compelling factors nudging a decision on forum non conveniens towards the most “witness convenient” jurisdiction from the viewpoint of physical access. ...
 In other words, the availability and accessibility of video links coupled with its relative affordability have diminished the significance of the “physical convenience” of witnesses as a yardstick in assessing the appropriateness of a forum. ...